KratosMultiphysics/Kratos/applications/ThermalDEMApplication/README.md

 - *"porosity_update_frequency"*:\
   Number of steps in which porosity is computed, in case it is required.\
   Default: 1000

+- *"automatic_solve_frequency"*:\
+  Boolean for automatically setting the thermal solve frequency based on the maximum allowed time step (it overrides the value set for thermal_solve_frequency).\
+  Default: false

 - *"compute_motion"*:\
   Boolean for solving mechanical problem.\